The China Transit Visa: Everything You Need to Know

 After checking-in your luggage and heading through security, there will be customs desks for Chinese and non-Chinese nationals.
 Join the foreigners’ queue.

 You’ll need your passport, boarding pass, and the bottom half of the blue arrivals card.
-You will then be given back your boarding pass and passport – now with ink-still-wet exit stamp!
+Immigration will keep the arrivals card and you’ll get another ink-still-wet exit stamp in your passport!

 How much will I see in 24/72/144 hours?